California High-Speed Rail

 New overpasses, electric infrastructure, and a switch to electric trains can make the Van Nuys-Burbank Airport-Los Angeles Union Station-Norwalk/Santa Fe Springs-Anaheim corridor transport nearly 10 million annual Metrolink & Amtrak passengers while complementing California HSR ridership.

-In 2024, USDOT granted $3.3 billion to the California HSR Central Valley project and $3 billion to Brightline West HSR project that will connect Las Vegas to Rancho Cucamonga, which is 41 miles east of Los Angeles Union Station.
+In 2024, USDOT granted $3.3 billion to the California HSR Central Valley project and $3 billion to the Brightline West HSR project that will connect Las Vegas to Rancho Cucamonga, which is 41 miles east of Los Angeles Union Station.
 We can now be confident that 171 miles of California HSR in the Central Valley and 218 miles of Las Vegas-Rancho Cucamonga will open around 2030.

-Central Valley Corridor has 119 miles well under construction and 52 more miles at the doorstep of construction.
+The Central Valley Corridor has 119 miles well under construction and 52 more miles at the doorstep of construction.
 California HSR Phase 1 has 320 more Environmentally Cleared miles.
 Two new Intermodal Transportation Centers are funded, ten more Intermodal Transportation Centers await funding, and 60+ over/underpasses need funding.
-Phase 1 can complete more milestones by 2027, 2028, 2030, 2033, 2035 & 2039, if enough federal, state, and private funds are secured by 2030.
+Phase 1 can complete more milestones by 2030, 2035 & 2039, if enough federal, state, and private funds are secured by 2030.

 YouTube video